 so is not fruit chaat a fruit salad?

-nope… in fruit salad there is no spicy or savory factor. in fruit chaat even the fruits become laden with a hint of spice.
+nope… in fruit salad there is no spicy or savory factor. in fruit chaat even the fruits become laden with the flavors of the spices.

 the spice powders that are mainly used in fruit chaat are: